Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
-Four of Pentacles (Power): Cleaving to earthly power in the desperate fear that it will be lost.
+Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
+Four of Coins (Power): Cleaving to earthly power in the desperate fear that it will be lost.
 Making yourself an obstacle to progress due to lack of originality and a desperate fear of change.
 Believing that security and identity are based primarily on the possession of material things.
 Coveting things and people.
 Living in a cloud of suspicion and prejudice.